vadimsteckler1/fh_online_ug_poc/docs/source/search.rst

 .. image::
    AdminPortal_ViewUsers_03.png

-Click the guest’s name when you see it in the list.
-The guest profile block appears.
+Click the user name when you see it in the list.
+The user profile appears in the expandable pane.

-In a similar fashion, you can also search guests by their:
+In a similar fashion, you can also search non-patient users by their email address.

 Is there anything else?
 -------------------